The Doris Day Show (radio program): Format

 Star Doris Day's singing highlighted the show, and each episode usually featured a guest star.

-The program was sponsored initially by and later the Rexall drug company as a summer replacement for Amos 'n' Andy.
+The program was sponsored initially by and later by the Rexall drug company as a summer replacement for Amos 'n' Andy.
 It was later sponsored by CBS-Columbia, Incorporated, the manufacturing subsidiary of CBS.

 "It's Magic" was the theme.

 Personnel

 As the show's title implies, Doris Day was the star.
 Les Brown and his orchestra provided instrumental music.
 The announcers were Don Wilson, Johnny Jacobs and Roy Rowan.
 Sam Pierce was the producer and director.